6point6/memgram/Readme.md

     description = 'MBR bootstrap code'
 ```

-Additionally, specifiying a multiplier for an entry is possible.
+Specifiying a multiplier for an entry is possible.
 A multiplier tells `memgram` to repeat an entry a certain number of times.
 For example, when creating a grammar describing the `Master Boot Record` structure, instead of creating four different entries for four parition entries, we can multiply a single partition entry four times:

 ```toml
 [[fields]] * 4